-Detailed inspection reports obtained by And Then There Were None, a group started by former Planned Parenthood director Abby Johnson that helps abortion workers leave their jobs, reveals dozens of health violations levied against Whole Woman’s Health, which currently operates 4 abortion facilities in Texas.
+And Then There Were None, a group founded by former Planned Parenthood clinic director Abby Johnson helping abortion industry employees leave their jobs, obtained detailed inspection reports revealing dozens of health code violations levied against Whole Woman’s Health, which is currently operating 4 abortion facilities in Texas.

-Before the Supreme Court decided in Whole Woman’s Health favor, the abortion facility in Austin had shut down and was put up for sale.
+Before the Supreme Court decided in favor of Whole Woman’s Health, the abortion facility in Austin was closed and was put up for sale.
 Abby Johnson toured that facility as a prospective buyer, snapping photos of what appears to be blood on the walls and dirty equipment.

-According to the inspection reports, these are some examples of health violations at various Whole Woman’s Health facilities from 2011-2017:
+Listed below are some examples of the various health violations discovered at Whole Woman’s Health facility centers from 2011-2017, according to inspection reports:

 · Failed to properly disinfect and sterilize instruments that were used from woman to woman